Going to AWS re:Invent 2024?

 HPA limitations and gotchas

-HPA is a powerful mechanism for scaling your workloads, but unfortunately, it’s not without some commonly experienced issues:
+HPA is a powerful mechanism for scaling your workloads, but it has some common issues:

 HPA cannot be used with DaemonSets DaemonSets start a Pod on each of the Nodes in your cluster.
 Unlike Deployments and StatefulSets, they can’t be used with HPA because they can’t be assigned a replica count.